iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Introduction

 The key contributions of this work are as follows:

-i) We propose the lightweight FERM as the core component of the decoding layer, which integrates residual blocks and channel-wise attention to extract anatomical features and learn to suppress irrelevant information, thereby mitigating misalignment accumulation.
+\textbf{I)} We propose a dual-pathway FARM for decoding, comprising AP and RP, where AP suppresses irrelevant information and RP extracts fine-grained anatomical details.

-ii) We propose the dual-stage TCI strategy, which monitors the stability and convergence of recent registration results to adaptively determine the number of iterations for image pairs with varying deformation requirements.
+\textbf{II)} We propose the dual-stage TCI strategy, which monitors the stability and convergence of recent registration results to adaptively determine the number of optimization iterations for image pairs with varying deformation requirements.

-iii) To assess the performance of TCIP, we conduct extensive experiments on three public brain Magnetic Resonance Imaging (MRI) datasets and one abdomen Computed Tomography (CT) dataset.
-The results demonstrate that TCIP outperforms SOTA registration models in accuracy across all datasets, while achieving on-par inference speed and a compact model size.
-Moreover, generalization and ablation studies further validate the effectiveness of FERM and TCI.
+\textbf{III)} To assess the performance of iPEAR, we conduct experiments on three public brain Magnetic Resonance Imaging (MRI) datasets spanning different deformation scales and one public abdomen Computed Tomography (CT) dataset.
+The experimental results demonstrate that iPEAR outperforms SOTA registration models in accuracy across all datasets, while achieving on-par inference speed and model parameter size.
+Moreover, generalization and ablation studies further validate the effectiveness of FARM and TCI.